PHSKC-APDE/hyrule/example_workflow/_targets.md

 ### Contextual variables

 Frequency variables are useful to include within the modelling framework as they can adjust/downweight common names.
-For example, John Smith and John Smith likely is less informative than Unique Name and Unique Name because John Smith is more common.
+For example, “John Smith” and “John Smith” likely is less informative than “Unique Name” and “Unique Name” because John Smith is more common.
 Using the [`create_frequency_table`](R/create_frequency_table.R) function, any variable can be the source of a frequency variable.
 For a given input value (e.g. John), the resulting relative frequency value computed and